PVirie/quest/README.md

 ### Reproducing paper results

 -   Prepare accelerated hardware with at least 24GB of VRAM.
+-   Create an empty `secrets.env` file in the root directory of the project.
+(You won't be needing LMs to run the RL experiments.
+We train everything from scratch.)
 -   run for each env_index in set(1, 2, 3, 4, 5, 6) and for each algorithm_flags in ["", "--npt", "--npt --nst"]:
     `./run_manual.sh {configuration} tasks/rl_textworld.py --env-index {env_index} --run-count 2 -s medium {algorithm_flags} -o {random output file name}`
     This will start the training sessions in docker containers and save the rollouts in `artifacts` directory.